 Optimal pricing is a challenging problem for several reasons.
 One is the complex structure of the price waterfall, which often includes multiple variables such as list prices, discounts, and special offers that need to be optimized.
 Another reason is the complexity of demand and profit forecasting, which makes it difficult to evaluate new pricing strategies accurately.
 Finally, non-optimal pricing decisions are often caused by a lack of coordination between the teams that are responsible for various aspects of pricing.

-At Grid Dynamics, we know that economic modeling and machine learning can greatly help improve the quality of pricing decisions.
+At Grid Dynamics, we know that pricing and promotion analytics, economic modeling and machine learning can greatly help improve the quality of pricing decisions.
 To demonstrate how it works and simplify the development of similar solutions for our clients, we created a reference implementation of a price management tool that showcases the main capabilities of AI-based price optimization and also features several advanced techniques.

 The price management process has to deal with many variables and use cases because pricing typically has a complex structure.
 As a basic example, consider a retailer who buys a certain product from a supplier at a supplier price, adds a markup to obtain a list price, optionally applies one or more markdowns, and finally accounts for variable and fixed costs to calculate the profit margin.
 The price structure of this imaginary retailer is visualized in the chart below (the so-called price waterfall):